wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

 The product name "<strong>Fabric</strong>" Microsoft introduced March 2023 along with a set of cloud-based product <strong>experiences</strong> containing the same words also used in legacy products that Microsoft continues to sell: <a target="_blank" href="https://www.casewhen.co/blog/data-factory-showdown-fabric-vs-azure">BLOG</a>:

    * Fabric "Data Factory" is different from "Azure Data Factory (ADF)" that continues to be used (at lower cost).
 PROTIP: Some use the term "<strong>Data Factory in Microsoft Fabric (DFiMF)</strong>" to differentiate it from the legacy ADF.
 DFiMF adds to ADF features from <a target="_blank" href="https://www.casewhen.co/blog/data-analysis-and-data-transformation-with-power-query-in-power-bi">Power Query Dataflows</a> and integrates tagging for Data Governance.
+DEFINITION: Azure Data Factory is a service that can ingest large amounts of raw, unorganized data from relational and non-relational systems, and convert this data into meaningful information.
+Therefore, it's referred to as a data integration service.

    * The "Synapse" prefix is now applied to several Fabric products.
 Before Fabric, Microsoft used the Synapse brand for <a target="_blank" href="https://learn.microsoft.com/en-us/azure/synapse-analytics/synapse-link/sql-synapse-link-overview">Synapse Link</a> and the "Azure Synapse Analytics" product, which Microsoft continues to sell. "<a target="_blank" href="https://endjin.com/blog/2023/05/azure-synapse-analytics-versus-microsoft-fabric-a-side-by-side-comparison">There is no automatic upgrade path"</a> from Azure Synapse Analytics to Fabric Real-Time Analytics.